Handling an Audience at Work

 Dealing with Questions

 You have engaged your audience successfully and are in full flow.
 What do you do when someone unexpected asks a question?
 Learning to cope with the unexpected will ensure you are armed with confident responses to whatever an audience can throw at you.
 Carefully researching your subject or message, drafting your speech and presenting a confident stance will help you overcome any difficulties that may arise.
-Dealing with individual questions, and providing additional information will generally enable you to deal with any question or query from the audience.
+Dealing with individual questions, and providing additional information will generally enable you to deal with any question or query from the audience.- Always think before you speak.
+Pausing to absorb the question will allow you sufficient time to come up with a suitable answer.

 Silence is Golden